 We create innovative aerial dance that redefines what and where a dance floor can be, both for an audience and for ourselves.
 We’re committed to accessibility and amplifying alternative perspectives for both dance and circus.

-Read MoreWe’ve just completed the final online sharing of a project called “Creating Connections’, a collaboration with Wanda Moretti and Kate Lawrence funded by British Council’s International Collaboration Grants to deliver a project exploring participatory and inclusive practice in vertical dance.
+Learn aboutThis time last year we were just finishing up on the final online sharing of a project called “Creating Connections’, a collaboration with Wanda Moretti and Kate Lawrence funded by British Council’s International Collaboration Grants to deliver a project exploring participatory and inclusive practice in vertical dance.

-Read MoreArtistic Director Lindsey is excited to be doing a skills exchange with ever dynamic and engaging Stopgap Dance Company.
+Read MoreArtistic Director Lindsey got to offer a skills exchange with ever dynamic and engaging Stopgap Dance Company.
 Lindsey’s always been interested and intrigued by Stopgap’s inclusive choreography and process of movement translation between disabled and non-disabled people and bodies.
-And, as you know, Gravity & Levity are on a quest to deepen our […]

 Read MoreInspired by the change in the seasons, we’re taking this opportunity to reflect on all that’s happened this year.
 We were grateful to receive a Cultural Recovery Fund grant from Arts Council England earlier this year which enabled us to finally create our own EADF website, go through some deep and inspiring business development and deepen […]